Henri Dutilleux: Compositional history

 Dutilleux's later works include Mystère de l'instant (for cymbalum, string orchestra and percussion, 1989), Les Citations (for oboe, harpsichord, double bass and percussion, 1991), The Shadows of Time (for orchestra and children voices, 1997), Slava's Fanfare (for Rostropovich's 70th birthday, 1997) and Sur le même accord (for violin and orchestra, 2002, dedicated to Anne-Sophie Mutter).
 In 2003, he completed Correspondances, a song cycle for soprano and orchestra inspired by poems and letters by Van Gogh, Prithwindra Mukherjee, Rainer Maria Rilke, and Aleksandr Solzhenitsyn.
 This work received a very enthusiastic reception and has been programmed several times since its première.

 Dutilleux's last major work was the song cycle Le temps l'horloge, written for American soprano Renée Fleming.
 It consists of four pieces and an instrumental interlude on two poems by Jean Tardieu, one by Robert Desnos and one by Charles Baudelaire.
 The first three songs were premièred at the Saito Kinen Festival Matsumoto, Japan in September 2007.
 The American première of this partial version took place in November 2007 with the Boston Symphony Orchestra.
 The complete work was unveiled on 7 May 2009 at the Théâtre des Champs-Elysées in Paris.

 In 2010, Dutilleux added a third movement to his chamber work Les citations.
 The expanded version was premiered at the Festival d’Auvers-sur-Oise.

 In 2011, with Dutilleux's approval, Pascal Gallois transcribed three of his early vocal works for bassoon and piano: Regards sur l'Infini (from the early cycle for voice and piano Quatre mélodies) and Deux sonnets de Jean Cassou (originally for baritone and piano).
 He played them in a concert at the Hôtel de Lauzun in Dutilleux's presence.

 Dutilleux allowed only a small fraction of his work to be published.
 He often expressed a wish to write more chamber music, notably a second string quartet, a piece for clarinet and ensemble, one for solo double bass, and more piano préludes.
 He long considered composing an opera but abandoned that project because he could not find a libretto that appealed to him.

 Those who commissioned works from Dutilleux include Szell (Métaboles), Rostropovich (Tout un monde lointain… and Timbres, espace, mouvement), Stern (L'arbre des songes), Mutter (Sur le même accord), Charles Munch (Symphony No. 2 Le double), and Seiji Ozawa (The Shadows of Time and Le temps l'horloge).

-Works

-Dutilleux disowned many of the compositions he wrote before his Piano Sonata (1948).
-They are listed separately under Early works.